Petrakov dedicates Ukraine win to those fighting Russia

-GLASGOW, Scotland : Ukraine coach Oleksandr Petrakov said Wednesday's World Cup qualification playoff win over Scotland had been a victory for his compatriots who "fight with every last drop of their blood".
+GLASGOW: Ukraine coach Oleksandr Petrakov said Wednesday's (Jun 1) World Cup qualification playoff win over Scotland had been a victory for his compatriots who "fight with every last drop of their blood".

 The 3-1 triumph at Hampden Park leaves Ukraine knowing that a win against Wales on Sunday in Cardiff will earn them a place in the World Cup finals for just the second time as an independent nation.